LorenzoMauri/Twitter-US-Airline-Sentiment-Classification/README.md

 * `twitterReviewsBalanced_noAug.csv` : non-augmented dataset

 * `Text_Mining_preprocessing.ipynb`  : jupyter notebook that contains the source code for data preprocessing.
-  * Google Colaboratory is used to import data, so make sure to mount the Drive before any other operation.
+  * Data is imported via Google Colaboratory , so please make sure to mount the Drive before any other operation.
 Then         change the variable `filePath` (section : `Import dati` ) with your pathname (where `Tweets.csv`is located).

 ```
 filePath = '/content/drive/MyDrive/text mining and search/twitter sentiment/Tweets.csv